top of page

 MSc Hons in Neuroscience - (2013-2014) King's College London

-MPhil Hons in Neuroanatomy and Neuroimaging - (2015 - 2015) King's College London
+MPhil Hons in Neuroanatomy and Neuroimaging - (2014 - 2015) King's College London

 Doctoral Research in Clinical and Evolutionary Neuroanatomy - (2015 - 2020) King’s College London

-Meditation & Mindfulness CTAA Certification (2021)
+Meditation & Mindfulness CTAA Certification (2018)

-But more importantly, I’ve lived the science I teach.
+More importantly, I’ve lived the science I teach.

 I’ve been the dysregulated mother trying to breathe through the storm.